pyOpenSci/software-peer-review/partners/scientific-communities.md

 :::{dropdown} How do we list pyOpenSci-accepted packages on our website post-review?
 :animate: fade-in-slide-down

-YOu can also access are most recent list of accepted packages using this [.yml file which drives our website here](https://github.com/pyOpenSci/pyopensci.github.io/blob/main/_data/packages.yml).
+You can also access are most recent list of accepted packages using this [.yml file which drives our website here](https://github.com/pyOpenSci/pyopensci.github.io/blob/main/_data/packages.yml).
 This file is updated using a cron job several times a month and can be filtered by your specific community to support your website development workflow.
 :::